Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// If allowed to move
+// If movement is allowed — move towards the target

 if (canMoveToPos)